 The Trust supports projects that directly further research or education in ornamental horticulture in North America, South America, Central America, the Caribbean, and Australia, including:

 - Development of programs and projects

 - Physical improvements

-- and, under some circumstances, general operations
+- and, under some circumstances, general operations and/or salaries

 The Trust does not fund endowments or indirect costs.
 The Trust also does not fund projects concerned primarily with agriculture, environmental issues, science education, or horticultural therapy.